freeCodeCamp/freeCodeCamp/guide/english/logic/logical-operators/index.md

 |  t| f | f |t|

 **XOR ("eXclusive or")** </br>
 Is known as **exclusive or**.
-Similar to OR, but returns False if both A and B are true.
-That is, XOR returns true if one and only one of A or B is True.
+Similar to OR (||), but it returns False if BOTH A and B are true.
+That is, XOR returns True if one and only one of A or B is True.

 | A | B |XOR(A,B)|
 |---|---|---|